joshbegley/nyt-latest/README.md

 `Text by Ivy Elrod`\
 https://nytimes.com/card/2025/10/24/smarter-living/wirecutter/

-**What are prop bets, and what does the latest gambling scandal spell for regulation?**\
+**What are prop bets, and what does the latest gambling scandal mean for regulation?**\
 `Experts say that some form of regulation when it comes to prop bets is likely necessary to preserve the integrity of the game.`\
 https://nytimes.com/athletic/6747376/2025/10/24/prop-bets-nba-gambling-scandal/